AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

   @property
-  def upflow_velocity_pulse(self):
+  def upflow_velocity_pulse_average(self):
-    """this function estimates the upflow velocity in the canister during a pulse by dividing the time it takes for a dump from the tipping bucket to drain into the system to get a "pulse flow rate" and then dividing that by the cross sectional area of the UASB to get an estimate for "pulse up flow velocity" """
+    """this function estimates the average upflow velocity in the canister during a pulse by dividing the time it takes for a dump from the tipping bucket to drain into the system to get a "pulse flow rate" and then dividing that by the cross sectional area of the UASB to get an estimate for "pulse up flow velocity"""
     UASB_Q_dump=self.vol_dump/self.drain_time ##calculate flow rate through UASB as water from a dump of tipping bucket flows through the system up_vel=UASB_Q_dump/self.UASB_area
     return up_vel.to(u.m/u.s)

-  @property
-  def capture_velocity_granule(self):
-    """This function calculates the capture velocity of sludge granules based on literature values for the density/diameter of sludge granules and the method of calculating terminal velocity in the floc blanket""" #NOTE: In hindsight, probably not good to use floc model to vel_term=self.diam_sludge_granules*pc.gravity/(18*pc.viscosity_kinematic(self.temp))*(self.rho_sludge-self.rho_water)/self.rho_water
-    return vel_term

-  @property
-  def length_tube_settler_pulse(self):
-    """this function estimates the length of the tube settler based on upflow velocity during pulse flow through the UASB""" L=self.effluent_pipe_diameter/(np.cos(self.angle_effluent))*(self.upflow_velocity_pulse/self.upflow_velocity_pulse-np.sin(self.angle_effluent))
-    return L

   @property
   def bucket_fill_time(self):